spenmcgee/radio-temperature/README.md

     * Win: http://sdr.osmocom.org/trac/wiki/rtl-sdr
   * numpy & scipy: `pip install numpy scipy`

-You should now be able to run the rtl_sdr program from the command line.
+You should now be able to run the `rtl_sdr` program from the command line.
 Normally, you just need to pass 3 parameters: the center frequency, the gain and the sample rate.
 This will not output anything meaningful, you need to pipe the output to another program to do something useful.

 You can test everything by doing: `rtl_test`

 You can also listen to the radio using: `rtl_fm -f [freq in Hz] -M [fm or am]`

+## Explanation

-After that, the rtl_sdr command line program simply outputs the raw IQ data (IQ stands for in-phase and quadrature components: https://en.wikipedia.org/wiki/In-phase_and_quadrature_components).
+The `rtl_sdr` command line program simply outputs the raw IQ data (IQ stands for in-phase and quadrature components: https://en.wikipedia.org/wiki/In-phase_and_quadrature_components).
 IQ data is basically a series of complex numbers (https://en.wikipedia.org/wiki/Complex_number) and so you can think of them as a series of vectors, they have 2 components each, the real part and the imaginary part.
 This is a really great video explaining the basis of why digital radio data is represented as a stream of complex numbers: http://greatscottgadgets.com/sdr/6/.

-## Explanation

 Since the data is coming in on stdin, it's easy to capture the data in python: